hpreston/vagrant_net_prog/box_building/README.md

 * [Cisco Nexus 9000v](#cisco-nexus-9000v) - Running the same Open NX-OS available on Nexus 9000 and 3000 platforms, the 9000v is a great platform for building and testing scripts and code for data center automation.
 * [Cisco CSR 1000v](#cisco-csr-1000v) - The CSR runs IOS XE, just like Cisco's Catalyst Switches and many routing platforms (such as ISR, ASR 1K, etc), and is a great platform for experimenting with features like Model Driven Programmability, Day Zero Technologies and Application Hosting.
-* Cisco IOS XRv *(Coming Soon)* - Running the same IOS XR code available on NCS and ASR 9K platforms, the XRv enables developers a resource for automating service provider networks.
+* [Cisco IOS XRv](#cisco-ios-xrv) - Running the same IOS XR code available on NCS and ASR 9K platforms, the XRv enables developers a resource for automating service provider networks.

 # Cisco Nexus 9000v